 There are quite a few cities which could make a great influence on the world of fashion.
 But if we need to choose the most influential fashion capital there is one which undeniably rules all: Paris.
+Read on to discover the best fashion spots in Paris.

 Paris has been ruling the high seas of fashion for more than three centuries.
 During this time it has attracted the world’s foremost designers and seemingly imbued its citizens with an innate sense of style.
 Continue reading to discover the best fashion spots in Paris to fill a journey or more.